Cmdliner/Enshaedn/README.md

  ## API Routes
 - All API paths start at `/api/v1`
 - Auth routes `/register`, `/sign-in`  and `/logout` are accessed through the `/auth` route fragment.
+- Room routes mounted on `/rooms`.
+Delete and create actions have been implemented.

 E.g. to access the register route we send a aPOST request to `<domain_name.com>/api/v1/auth/register/`